GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.
+> ### When I am working on a problem I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong.
 >
-> ~ *Ada Lovelace*
+> ~ *Buckminster Fuller*

 ---
 ## 🏎 Quick Facts